thisissoon/Pokedex/README.md

 ### App structure

+The Angular CLI is used to it's fullist to generate project files (modules, components, service etc).

+The file and folder structure generally follow: reasource (e.g pokemon) > pages (list and detail) > nested components (pokemon name).

+This results in a folder for each resource (e.g pokemon).
+Within these folders there is one module, one routing module and as many components used exlusively by pages focused on that resource (e.g pokemon detail view, name and number components).

+Routed components (e.g pokemon detail) can house nested components in thier folders and will be used for data fetching and distributing.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.